Actions at Election Time

 Bumper Stickers and Small Posters

 The bumper sticker is available by contacting us.
-An earlier design of the bumper sticker is available from our CaféPress store.
 Or if you have bumper-sticker paper, we have a white-background version and you can print up your own – the pdf can print up two per letter-size page, to be cut in two.

 With a similar design, you can print up this colorful poster on regular letter-sized paper to post on bulletin boards, dorm room or office doors, or anywhere else suitable.